Child Protection and Safeguarding Policy

 If staff are concerned that a child may be at risk of HBA or who has suffered from HBA, they should speak to the designated safeguarding lead.

-18.1 Female genital mutilation (FGM)
+19.1 Female genital mutilation (FGM)

 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal and a form of child abuse with long-lasting harmful consequences.

 FGM is carried out on females of any age, from babies to teenagers to women.
 Our staff are trained to be aware of risk indicators, including concerns expressed by girls about going on a long holiday during the summer break.
 If staff are concerned that a child may be at risk of FGM or who has suffered FGM, they should speak to the designated safeguarding lead.
 Teachers are also under legal duty to report to the police where they discover that FGM has been carried out on a child under 18.
-In such circumstances, teachers will personal report the matter to the police as well as informing the designated safeguarding lead.
+In such circumstances, teachers will personally report the matter to the police as well as informing the designated safeguarding lead.

-18.2 Forced marriage
+19.2 Forced marriage

 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse.
 Forced marriage is illegal.